wilbaker/VFSForGit/CONTRIBUTING.md

   Comprehensive tests are essential for maintaining the health and quality of the product.
 For more details on writing tests see [Authoring Tests](https://github.com/Microsoft/VFSForGit/blob/master/AuthoringTests.md).

-- *Functional tests are black-box tests, and should not consume any VFS4G product code*
+- *Functional tests are black-box tests and should not consume any VFS4G product code*

   Keeping the code separate helps ensure that bugs in the product code do not compromise the integrity of the functional tests.